golightlyb/state-machine/README.md

   like a "RadioButton inherits from a CheckButton inherits from a ToggleButton inherits from a Button inherits from a Container inherits from a Widget" and the associated headache of worrying about where things go.
+* Advantages in simplifying logic like "can this element get keyboard focus?" when it may not be able to.
+Simply send the focus action, and if the automata accepts it then you're done.
+Similarly there may be reasons why an automata moves to a state where it loses focus (what happens if the program disables the currently focused element?) but all you have to check is if the automata has moved into a state where the focus flag isn't set (states are just bitmasks of their properties e.g. (ENABLED | FOCUSED | HOVERED) is a very useful state ID!)